This article was originally published on The WorkForce Blog.

 “I have three night shifts in a row that week.”

-“Of course, I can,” said Karen.
+“Of course,” said Karen.
 “I’ll just trade that day away—two minutes.”